Do you have to file taxes at over 65 years? Or is there an age you no longer have to file income tax?

-The Internal Revenue Service requires anyone who owes taxes to file a return as well as anyone who makes over a certain amount of earned income annually.
-Income tax after age 70 may decrease as your income decreases, but the requirement to pay taxes is still there.
-The way you file your return may change as you age, because your income sources will change.
+The Internal Revenue Service (IRS) requires anyone who owes taxes to file a return as well as anyone who makes over a certain amount of earned income annually.
+And while your income tax after age 65 may decrease as your income decreases, the requirement to pay taxes is still there.

-No Tax Exemption for Age 65 and Over
+No Tax Exemption for 65+

-Some Taxpayers Must File a Return Even If Below Income Requirements
+Some Must File Despite Income

 Filing also is required if you received advance premium credit for health insurance bought via a Health Insurance Marketplace, or if you had self-employment income of $400 or more.
-You'll need to submit a return to the IRS when you owe alternative minimum tax or unpaid income tax, Social Security tax or Medicare tax.
+You'll also need to submit a return to the IRS when you owe alternative minimum tax or unpaid income tax, Social Security tax or Medicare tax.

 For many over 65, Social Security benefits aren't taxable and don't count as income for tax filing purposes.
 However, if you have enough income from other sources, part of your Social Security benefits may be taxable and you will have to report the taxable portion to the IRS.

-2018 Filing Requirements
+2021 Filing Requirements

-Beginning with the 2018 tax year, the filing requirements are simplified.
-If you're married and file a joint tax return, and you live in the same house as your spouse, you must file that joint tax return if your combined earned income and AGI each exceed $24,000, regardless of age.
+- If you're married and file a joint tax return, and you live in the same house as your spouse, you must file that joint tax return if your combined earned income and AGI each exceed $25,100, regardless of age.

 Some Ways to Cut Taxes

 Seniors with limited incomes may qualify for the elderly or disabled tax credit.
 Here are some additional tax breaks people age 65 and older often qualify for:

-- Medical and dental costs: Qualified out-of-pocket medical expenses in excess of 10 percent of your adjusted gross income are deductible if you are 65 or older.
+- Medical and dental costs: Qualified out-of-pocket medical expenses in excess of 7.5 percent of your adjusted gross income are deductible if you are 65 or older.

 - Tax-exempt profits from sale of a home: As long as you've lived in a home for two of the last five years, the first $500,000 in profit from sale of the property is tax-exempt for married couples filing a joint return.
 The exemption for singles is $250,000.
 And you don’t need to report that sale on your tax return.

 - Roth IRA distributions: Unlike distributions from traditional IRAs, qualified withdrawals from a Roth IRA are tax free.

-- Social Security Administration: Benefits Planner: Income Taxes And Your Social Security Benefits
+- SSA.Gov: Income Taxes And Your Social Security Benefit